Azoam/TechTalks/Vim_workshop_outline.md

 Modal Typing:
 1. Insert: Allows you to type
 2. Visual: Allows you to highlight (usually for deleting)
-3. Visual Block: Allows you to highligh a block
+3. Visual Block: Allows you to highlight a rectangular block of text
 4. Replace: Allows you to type over text
-5. Normal: Home base
+5. Normal: Root mode

 Inserting:
-1. Basic Insert Mode: `i`
+1. Enter insert Mode: `i`
 2. Move over a character and enter insert mode: `a`
+3. Delete currently selected character and enter insert mode: `s`
-3. Jump to end of line in insert mode: `A`
+4. Jump to end of line in insert mode: `A`
-4. Jump to beginning of line in insert mode: `I`
+5. Jump to beginning of line in insert mode: `I`
-5. Create a new line one line below, move to down to new line and insert mode: `o`
+6. Create a new line one line below, move to down to new line and enter insert mode: `o`
-6. Create a new line one line up, move down to new line  and enter insert mode: `O`
+7. Create a new line one line up, move up to new line and enter insert mode: `O`

 Normal: